trailheadlabs/outerspatial-map-library/api/index.md

 3. Footer
    - Actions

-If you do not specify a `popup` property on your layer object, OuterSpatial.js will use a set of sensible defaults to configure the popup.
-If, however, you specify a `popup` property on your layer object, OuterSpatial.js will only implement what you have specified.
+If you do not specify a `popup` property on your layer object, OuterSpatial Map Library will use a set of sensible defaults to configure the popup.
+If, however, you specify a `popup` property on your layer object, OuterSpatial Map Library will only implement what you have specified.
 For example, if your `popup` property looks like the following:

     popup: {
       title: '{{Name}}'
     }

-OuterSpatial.js will only display the title in the popup and will not render any other popup elements.
+OuterSpatial Map Library will only display the title in the popup and will not render any other popup elements.

 The content for each of the sections of a popup should be specified individually via a `popup` configuration object: